CLARITY -- Comparing heterogeneous data using dissimiLARITY: Results

 \subsubsection{Simulation model}

-The model creates data that is generated with $N=100$ subjects observed at $L=2000$ features, grouped into $K=10$ clusters related via a tree.
-This data is used for learning a CLARITY model.
-In \emph{Scenario A} we change the relationship only by regenerating the tree with the same topology but altering the branch lengths, and resimulating data.
-In \emph{Scenario B} we use the \emph{same} changed branch lengths but additionally change the structure $A$.
+The model creates data that is generated with $N=100$ subjects observed at $L=2000$ features, grouped into $k=10$ clusters related via a tree.
+This data is used as a reference for a CLARITY model.
+In \emph{Scenario A} we construct a target by regenerating the tree with the same topology but altering the branch lengths, and resimulating data.
+In \emph{Scenario B} we construct a target with the branch lengths changed as in Scenario A, but additionally change the structure $A$.
 See Section \ref{sec:methodssim} for details.